• Our Team & Advisors

 Vidal Rondán

-Co-director: Rondán has his degree in education from the National University Pedro Ruíz Gallo and is pursuing his Masters in Education Planning and Management at the University Santiago Antúnez de Mayolo.
+Strategic Planning Director: Rondán has his degree in education from the National University Pedro Ruíz Gallo and is pursuing his Masters in Education Planning and Management at the University Santiago Antúnez de Mayolo.
 He also has a diploma in Identification, Development and Evaluation of Public Investment Projects with a focus on climate risks, gender and development.
 Since 1995, Rondán has been part of the Instituto de Montaña team.
 He has been the facilitator of participative processes for social and institutional organizations in the wholistic management of natural resources and integrated conservation and development projects.
 He has also coordinated projects to train community leaders in conservation and ecotourism in Ancash and the Inca Road-Huancabamba-Piura, Peru.
 In 2018, he was part of the social technical team for the Scaling up Ecosystem-based Adaptation Project in the Nor Yauyos Cochas Landscape Reserve of Peru.

 Photo of Manuel Asencios